-When developing a course, it is important to follow an instructional design model in order to thoroughly think through important questions regarding course design and delivery.
-The most common model used by instructional design experts is the ADDIE model, which stands for Analyze, Design, Develop, Implement, and Evaluate.
+When developing a course, it is important to follow an instructional design model.
+Do so will allow you to thoroughly think through important questions regarding course design and delivery.
+The most common model used by instructional design experts is the ADDIE model, which stands for:

-- Analyze: Pre-planning stage to consider understanding the BIG picture and identifying what you want to preserve and transform in your course redesign.
+Analyze—Pre-planning stage focused on the BIG picture and identifying what must be preserved and transformed in your course redesign.

-- Design: Planning stage to identify learning activities and key course components.
+Design—Planning stage where learning activities and key course components are identified

-- Development: Creation of the learning activities, assessment plan, and content for your course.
+Develop—Creation of the learning activities, assessment plans and content for your course.

 Implement—Delivery stage; this happens when you actually teach your course.